Weight Space Correlation Analysis: Quantifying Feature Utilization in Deep Learning Models: Experiments and Results

 The findings from this experiment provide crucial validation.
-High weight space correlation is a reliable indicator of shortcut learning, where the model utilizes a non-causal, highly correlated factor for its prediction.
-The successful detection of this artificially induced shortcut proves that the weight space correlation analysis is a sensitive and effective tool for determining the active utilization of embedded, irrelevant information.
+High WSC is a reliable indicator of shortcut learning, where the model utilizes a non-causal, highly correlated factor for its prediction.
+The successful detection of this induced shortcut proves that the WSC analysis is effective in determining the active utilization of embedded, irrelevant information.